RxLaboratory/Duik/src-docs/docs/guide/performance.md

 This preset only change what doesn't limit any actual feature.

-- Duik [Bones](bones/index.md) are set to be full bones with their envelops and noodles.
-- Duik [Controllers](controllers/index.md) are set to use shape layers in draft mode.
 - The composition preview mode is set to `Off (final quality)`.

 ## Duik settings